-This verse is a part of the account of the events surrounding the destruction of the cities of Sodom and Gomorrah.
+This passage is part of the account of the events surrounding the destruction of the cities of Sodom and Gomorrah.

-Prior to this verse, two angels, disguised as men, arrived in Sodom and were hosted by Lot, the nephew of Abraham.
+Prior to the events described in Genesis 19, two angels, disguised as men, arrived in Sodom and were hosted by Lot, the nephew of Abraham.

 The men of the city, both young and old, surrounded Lot’s house and demanded that the visitors be brought out to them so that they could have sexual relations with them.